Putin says Russia's greenhouse gas emissions should be lower than EU's

-President Vladimir Putin said on Wednesday he wanted Russia's total net greenhouse gas emissions to be less than the European Union's over the next 30 years, agoal he described as tough but doable.
+MOSCOW (Reuters) - President Vladimir Putin said on Wednesday he wanted Russia’s total net greenhouse gas emissions to be less than the European Union’s over the next 30 years, a goal he described as tough but doable.

 The leader of the vast hydrocarbon-rich nation that is the world’s fourth largest greenhouse gas emitter is set to deliver a speech at an online climate change summit hosted by U.S. President Joe Biden on Thursday.